Quiet Life: Re-issues

 The album was re-issued in 2001 and 2004 on CD with bonus tracks, with the rights ending up with BMG Rights Management over the following decade.
 In 2021 BMG re-issued the album in a number of formats including a boxset (featuring three CDs with a 180g half-speed mastered vinyl), a couple of vinyl editions and a CD release.
+This release far surpassed previous chart peaks and the album reached a new high of no.13 in the UK.
 Some versions of the 2021 re-issue include Live at the Budokan 27/03/1980.
 This is an audience recording of the full Budokan show, made on a portable cassette machine.
 Four tracks from this concert had originally been released in some territories by Hansa in 1980, as the Live in Japan EP.
 Unlike the bootleg quality of the full show, the EP was produced from professional multitrack recordings made by the band's producer John Punter (who accompanied them on the tour, mixing their live sound).

 Critical reception

 Some contemporary critics dismissed Japan as Roxy Music imitators.
 "Although [Japan] may seem full-steam ahead, seamlessly 'European' to you," NMEs Ian Penman wrote, "it all seems slyly Roxy Stranded to us ancients.
 Ferry's smoky closure accentuated and crowded into one watery fiction."
 The album nonetheless received positive reviews from other critics such as Melody Makers Steve Gett and Sounds editor Geoff Barton, garnering the band some of their first real support from the British music press.

 In his retrospective review of the album, AllMusic critic Keith Farley wrote: "Quiet Life is the album that transformed Japan from past-tense glam rockers into futuristic synth popsters, though they'd been leaning in that direction for a while.
 It's also a solid proto-New Romantic synthesizer record".
 Trouser Press viewed the selection of John Punter to produce the album as "significant, as the band's sights had shifted from gutter-glam to elegant decadence."
-Writing for The Quietus, Joseph Burnett called Quiet Life "an album that pushed the elegant, improbably-coiffed Sylvian into the limelight, aided and abetted by some of the band's best songs," and found that it "deserves to be placed alongside Travelogue, Mix-Up and Orchestral Manoeuvres in the Dark as one of the key early British synth-based pop/rock albums".
+Writing for The Quietus, Joseph Burnett called Quiet Life "an album that pushed the elegant, improbably-coiffed Sylvian into the limelight, aided and abetted by some of the band's best songs".
+Burnett found that it deserved to be ranked alongside Cabaret Voltaire's Mix-Up (1979), the Human League's Travelogue and Orchestral Manoeuvres in the Dark's self-titled debut (both 1980) as "one of the key early British synth-based pop/rock albums".